heywoodlh/the-empire.systems-old/src/notes/golang.md

 [https://www.tutorialspoint.com/go/go_data_types.htm](https://www.tutorialspoint.com/go/go_data_types.htm)

-Ints are regular numbers.
+`Int`s are regular numbers.
 Look at the Go Data Type link for all the different type of 'int's that Go can use and what numbers can fit in which int type.

-Floats are decimals.
+`float`s are decimals.
 Look at the Go Data Type link for all the different type of floats that Go can use and what numbers can fit in which float type.

-#### Variable syntax:
+#### Variable assignment syntax:

 `var [varName] [type] = [value]`